HVML/HVML-Docs/zh/hvml-spec-v1.0-zh.md

 - U+003E GREATER-THAN SIGN (>)
   - Switch to the data state.
 Emit the current DOCTYPE token.
 - U+0022 QUOTATION MARK (")
-  - Set the DOCTYPE token's system identifier to the empty string (not missing), then switch to the DOCTYPE system identifier (double-quoted) state.
+  - Set the DOCTYPE token's system information to the empty string (not missing), then switch to the DOCTYPE system information (double-quoted) state.
 - U+0027 APOSTROPHE (')
-  - Set the DOCTYPE token's system identifier to the empty string (not missing), then switch to the DOCTYPE system identifier (single-quoted) state.
+  - Set the DOCTYPE token's system information to the empty string (not missing), then switch to the DOCTYPE system information (single-quoted) state.
 - EOF
   - This is an eof-in-doctype parse error.
 Set the DOCTYPE token's force-quirks flag to on.
 Emit that DOCTYPE token.
 Emit an end-of-file token.
 - Anything else